 Medicare Advantage, offered by private insurance companies and approved by Medicare, provides health insurance coverage after you turn 65, but it’s different from regular Medicare.
-While there are many benefits to this option, it can be quite problematic.

 Medicare Advantage Pros:

 - The plan covers everything traditional Medicare covers (hospital insurance and medical insurance) as well as emergency and urgent care

 - Many plans also cover dental care, eyeglasses, and wellness programs